botpress/readme/docs/Get Started/botpress-quickstart.md

 > 📘 Keep learning!
 >
 > This guide is designed to teach a total beginner how to deploy their first bot.
-If you have more questions and want to get creative with bot-building, check out the [Learn section](https://botpress-docs.readme.io/v1.5/docs/learn-by-doing#/) for detailed how-to guides.
+If you have more questions and want to get creative with bot-building, check out the [Learn section](https://botpress.com/docs/learn-by-doing) for detailed how-to guides.
 >
-> For detailed explanations of any of the concepts introduced on this page, check out our [Concepts](tbc) guide.
+> For detailed explanations of any of the concepts introduced on this page, check out our [Dashboard](https://botpress.com/docs/workspace) and [Studio](https://botpress.com/docs/interface) guides.

 # Step 1: Build your bot